green-code-initiative/ecoCode-java/README.md

 _ecoCode_ is based on evolving catalogs of [good practices](https://github.com/green-code-initiative/ecoCode/blob/main/docs/rules), for various technologies.
 This
-SonarQube plugin then implements these catalogs as rules for scanning your PHP projects.
+SonarQube plugin then implements these catalogs as rules for scanning your Java projects.

 > ⚠️ This is still a very early stage project.
 Any feedback or contribution will be highly appreciated.
 Please
 > refer to the contribution section.